The-Politico/gspan.js/README.md

 # GSpan.js

-A tool for writing live C-Span transcripts into a Google Doc and annotating those docs in the same environment.
-It comes in two flavors: a CLI and a Node.js API which can be used directly in Node.js runtime.
+A tool for writing live C-Span transcripts into a Google Doc and annotating that content in the same environment.

 GSpan uses [Opened Captions](https://openedcaptions.com/) created by [Dan Schultz](https://twitter.com/slifty) as the source of these captions.
 You can [read more about the Opened Captions project on Source](https://source.opennews.org/articles/introducing-opened-captions/).